 Now comes the fun part. 😉

 Your goal is to get all of the arils out of the pomegranate.
-To do this, peel back each section of the pomegranate one by one over a small bowl to collect the arils that start to fall out.
+To do this, peel back each section of the pomegranate one by one over a bowl to collect the arils that start to fall out.

 Gently pull out the remaining arils from the peels and core of the pomegranate.